aleksei-andreev/Machine-Learning-In-Computer-Vision/README.md

     pip install black
 ```

-Configurations for this tool may be seen in the "pyproject.toml" file
+Configurations for this tool may be seen in the `pyproject.toml` file

 Run the tool using: